 Great!
 You will have a once in a lifetime opportunity to do primary research while you are studying off-campus.
 The thing to remember is that when you get home you very likely will not have access to these same materials, so you need to copy any materials you might need and document the materials that you do use so you can cite them in your research.
 Often students come back to Claremont thinking they will have the same access to these materials they did in the local library in the small town they visited.
 Sometimes you might, but more often, even in the internet age, these materials are not available to you online.
 So do your research, interview local experts, and copy, cite and document!

 What if I have problems accessing materials?
 Is there someone I can contact?

-Whenever you have problems using resources from the Library’s web site (logging in, accessing a database, etc.), email the library staff using the ASK US email or via chat or phone.
+Whenever you have problems using resources from the Library’s web site (logging in, accessing a database, etc.), contact the library staff at the Ask Us page.
 We will verify that your account is correctly entered in the Library’s records and that your account number is correct.
 We may have to contact your college to verify this information.